homebridge/homebridge/README.md

     $ cd homebridge
     $ npm install

-**Node**: You'll need to have NodeJS version 0.12.x or better installed for required submodule `HAP-NodeJS` to load.
+**Note**: You'll need to have NodeJS version 0.12.x or better installed for required submodule `HAP-NodeJS` to load.

 Now you should be able to run the homebridge server: